 Is it possible to decolonize education?
 How can we diversify the production and reproduction of knowledge?
 How to transform the university and other learning spaces in order to dismantle structural racism?
 How to struggle against discrimination within the university from a critical, feminist and intersectional perspective?
 Which are the everyday practices and mechanisms that, in classrooms, reproduce the social inequalities that also occur outside of them?
 What pedagogical tools and strategies can we use to produce radical interventions within these spaces?

-Through the alliances between various universities and feminist and anti-racist civil society organisations, the Bridges Summer School Building Solidarities – Feminist and Anti-Racist Practices in Higher Education aims at experimenting with, and promoting, feminist and anti-racist pedagies to transform spaces of Higher Education.
+The BRIDGES COURSE Building Solidarities – Feminist and Anti-Racist Practices in Higher Education was collaboratively designed by academics and activists from Higher Education Institutions and Civil Society Organisation.
+It aims at promoting and experimenting with feminist and anti-racist pedagies to transform spaces of Higher Education.